residentevil35/assemblyPrograms/README.md

 # assemblyPrograms
-List of my assembly programs from school
+List of my assembly programs from CS 340 - Assembly for x86 Architectures